-Entrepreneurial Skills Training: Proteus works with the local Chamber of Commerce, Small Business Association, and seeks outside training opportunities that offer entrepreneurial skills training to help motivate youth working on their skills and attitudes.
-An emphasis on entrepreneurial networks helps youth connect with resources for information and advice from private networks (family and friends) through market networks (business collaborators) to identity-based networks (e.g. ethnic affiliation), etc. Labor Market and Employment Information: is an integral part of Proteus' career exploration counseling.
+12. Entrepreneurial skills training Proteus works with the local Chamber of Commerce, Small Business Association, and seeks outside training opportunities that offer entrepreneurial skills training to help motivate youth working on their skills and attitudes.
+An emphasis on entrepreneurial networks helps youth connect with resources for information and advice from private networks (family and friends) through market networks (business collaborators) to identity-based networks (e.g. ethnic affiliation), etc. 13.
+Services that provide labor market information An integral part of Proteus' career exploration counseling.
 Knowing what opportunities exist in their community and the amount and kind of compensation to be expected at different education levels is a prime motivator to youth who lack academic drive.
-This information is immediately available from O\Net, EDD, and is kept up-to-date through CalJOBS, as well as other online resources.

-Transitioning Youth to Post-Secondary Education: is the ultimate goal of our Youth Program for both, youth completing their High School Diploma/GED and those who already have, but have not been re-engaged in education at that level.
+This information is immediately available from ONet, EDD, and is kept up-to-date through CalJOBS, as well as other online resources.
+14.Postsecondary preparation and transition activities The ultimate goal of our Youth Program for both, youth completing their High School Diploma/GED and those who already have, but have not been reengaged in education at that level.
 As such, everything that the ACAs does becomes part of this element implicitly and includes assisting the participant to complete registration for colleges and applying for financial aid.